Derealization: Description

 The experience of derealization can be described as feeling as if a substance separates a person from the outside world, such as a sensory fog, pane of glass, or veil.
 The person may feel as if they are viewing their surroundings through VR glasses, through glass, or on a movie screen.
 Some report that what they see lacks vividness and Emotional response to visual recognition of loved ones may be significantly reduced.
 Feelings of déjà vu or jamais vu are common.
 One may not be sure whether what one perceives is real.
 The world may seem as if it were going through a dolly zoom effect.
 Such perceptual abnormalities may also extend to hearing, taste, and smell.
 An important differentiation between hallucination and derealization is that one does not hear, see, or experience things that are not real or visible during derealization; rather, one experiences their surroundings as distant or dreamlike.
 During this state of altered perception, one is aware of the feeling's subjective nature.

-The degree of familiarity one has with their surroundings is among one's sensory and psychological identity, memory foundation, and history when experiencing a place.
+The degree of familiarity one has with one's surroundings is among one's sensory and psychological identity, memory foundation, and history when experiencing a place.
 People experiencing derealization block this identifying foundation from recall.
 This "blocking effect" creates a discrepancy of correlation between one's perception of one's surroundings during derealization and what one would perceive in its absence.

 Frequently, derealization occurs in the context of constant worrying or "intrusive thoughts" that one finds hard to switch off.
 In such cases it can build unnoticed along with the underlying anxiety attached to these disturbing thoughts, and be recognized only in the aftermath of a realization of crisis, often a panic attack, subsequently seeming difficult or impossible to ignore.
 This type of anxiety can be crippling to the affected and may lead to avoidant behavior.
 Those who experience this phenomenon may feel concern over the cause of their derealization.
 It is often difficult to accept that such a disturbing symptom is simply a result of anxiety, and one may think the cause must be something more serious.
 This can, in turn, cause more anxiety and worsen the derealization.
 Derealization has also been shown to interfere with the learning process, with cognitive impairments demonstrated in immediate recall and visuospatial deficits.
 This can be best understood as the feeling of seeing events in third person.